wesdotphotography.com

 Picture

 I have recently found CS5 has a very easy process to make this happen.
 It is most useful on subjects with no movement.
-These images above are not a perfect subject but I included a step to help align the subjects.
+The images I used here were shot during a slight breeze and with low light.
+A higher ISO to be able to use a faster shutter speed would have made for a better finished product.

 • ISO 200, 1/50 second at f.11.

-• It always helps to have a camera set on a sturdy tripod.
+• It always helps to have a camera set on a sturdy tripod, with mirror lock up on and a cable release.

 • Manual setting with the first image focusing on the foreground and the second focusing on the background.